Carbotura

 Level ConditionActionNotification

-APS Rule: If APS capture is lost, tipping operations for Trough 1 must stop immediately.
+APS Rule: If APS capture is lost, rear discharge operations for Trough 1 must stop immediately.
 No atmospheric venting is permitted under any operating condition.

 8.1 NIR Moisture Routing Logic